Innoactive/Creator/README.md

 ## [Examples](https://github.com/Innoactive/XR-Creator-Examples)

 This repository includes everything above, a configured template, and examples for training designers.
-Execute this command inside the `Assets` folder of an empty Unity project:
+Execute this command inside the folder you want to have the Unity project:

 ```
-git clone --recurse-submodules -j8 git@github.com:Innoactive/XR-Creator-Examples.git Innoactive/Examples
+git clone --recurse-submodules -j8 git@github.com:Innoactive/XR-Creator-Examples.git
 ```

 ## Documentation